7 Credit Card Myths That Just Won’t DieCredit Cards

 Don’t want to read?
 Watch the video here!

-The other is my American Express Blue Cash Preferred, which gives me six percent cash back on up to six thousand dollars in spending at U.S. supermarkets per year.
-This card is currently offering a three hundred dollar statement credit if you put at least three thousand dollars on the card in the first six months, that’s about five hundred per month, it does have an annual fee of ninety-five dollars per year, but this annual fee is set to zero for the first year.
-Now, there is a no-annual-fee version of this card that I’ll talk about later.
+The other is my Blue Cash Preferred® Card from American Express, which gives me six percent cash back on up to six thousand dollars in spending at U.S. supermarkets per year.
+Unlike typical credit cards, this card allows you to carry a balance for certain charges (but not all).
+Terms Apply.
+(See Rates and Fees) Now, there is a no-annual-fee version of this card that I’ll talk about later.
 I’d appreciate it if you check out either of those links, it’s a great way to support my content.
 Alright, now on to the credit card myths.

 1. Credit cards always charge interest